SmallCloudInc/takehome-test/README.md

 ### Access the app

-On windows, you should be able to access the admin app via `http://app.uservitals.local:8910/` or your local host http://0.0.0.0:8910/
+On windows, you should be able to access the admin app via `http://localhost:8910`

 #### Preview migrate commands